I’m frequently asked this question. My short answer is “I moved to Belgium to work for a communications agency in Brussels.”

 And that, as they say, is that.
 Writing it out like this makes me realise again what an amazing story it is, the like of which I have never experienced since.

 1) Small actions can have big consequences

 A person is sitting in the canteen of an office in the Netherlands.
 It’s his lunch-break.
 He idly picks up a magazine and flicks through the pages while eating his sandwiches.
 He reads my article and makes a decision.
-He returns to his office, picks up the phone and asks the publisher for my address.
+Returning to his office, he picks up the phone and asks the publisher for my address.

 It was a small action which was to change the course of my life.
 Not only did it result in me getting a job, but it was a job I never knew existed, in a sector that I knew nothing about, had not even considered applying to, and for which I didn’t have any qualification.

 If I didn’t already believe in divine guidance, I would have started believing.

 It obviously had implications for my personal life too.
 Just prior to the New Scientist article being published I met Liz.
 She encouraged me to take the job; we married seven months later; our eldest child was born in the Netherlands; our other three children in Belgium.
 They have grown up with Belgium as their home and educated in the Flemish system.

 2) Follow your intuition: It may benefit someone

 What if he had simply closed the magazine and thought: